mysteryon88/export-ton-verifier/README.md

 # Export TON Verifier

-Export TON Verifier — a CLI tool and JavaScript library for generating a Groth16 smart contract verifier for the TON blockchain in FunC or Tolk from Circom .zkey files.
+Export TON Verifier is a CLI tool and JavaScript library for generating a Groth16 smart contract verifier for the TON blockchain from Circom `.zkey` files.
+It supports FunC, Tolk, and Tact as target languages, selectable via the `--func`, `--tolk`, or `--tact` flags.

-It supports automatic compression of keys into TON format, EJS-based templating, and selecting the target language (--func or --tolk).
+The tool automatically compresses keys into TON format, uses EJS-based templating, and lets you choose the contract’s target language.
-A ready-to-use TypeScript wrapper template is included, making it easier to interact with the contract from your application.
+A ready-to-use TypeScript wrapper template is included, making it easy to interact with the contract from your application.

 ## Installation